-Unfortunately neither Standard Model (of Particle Physics or of Cosmology) predicts what this dark matter particle could be.
+Unfortunately, neither Standard Model (of Particle Physics or of Cosmology) predicts what this dark matter particle could be.
 Several possibilities exist, but the best motivated class is the Weakly Interacting Massive Particle.
-WIMPs are neutral, stable, slow and reasonably heavy particles, weighing as little as a few protons or as much as a few heavy atoms.
+WIMPs are neutral, stable, slow and reasonably heavy particles, weighing as little as a proton or as much as a many heavy atoms put together.
 If one assumes that such particles interact via the weak nuclear force, then their extensive production soon after the hot Big Bang would have left over enough particles to give us the observed abundance of dark matter today.

 LZ will search for the rare scattering of our galactic WIMPs from ordinary xenon atoms in its active mass, the faint “elastic scatters” causing xenon atoms to recoil, much like the collision between billiard balls.